JeffKnowlesJr/jeff-content/docs/archive/LEGACY_APP_STRUCTURE.md

 # Legacy App Structure Documentation

+**Status**: 📦 ARCHIVED - Legacy app structure has been migrated to new Next.js app

 This document provides a comprehensive overview of the legacy app's structure and key components.

 ## Documentation References